 Col. Jeff Cooper, who originated the most recent handgun shooting practices, revolutionized how people viewed the 1911 pistol readiness state.
 He created a system in which he named the different states as conditions.
 The conditions he detailed are:

-What Are The Conditions?
+What Are the Conditions?

-Condition One is also called ‘cocked and locked’.
+- Condition One is also called ‘cocked and locked’.
 It is when you have one round in the chamber with a cocked hammer and the side frame thumb safety functional.

-·Condition Four is when you have no magazine in the pistol, no round in the chamber and the hammer fully down.
+- Condition Four is when you have no magazine in the pistol, no round in the chamber, and the hammer fully down.

 Safety First, Always.

-In addition to being embarrassing, this could also end in tragedy as the finger could be severely injured.
-The second challenge is that some models of the 1911 do not come with a safety block for the firing pin.
-Although real cases hardly exist, this could also cause the pistol to unintentionally go off.
-Lastly, you must manually cock the pistol with your thumb before you can fire it.
+In addition to being embarrassing, this could end tragedy, as the finger could be severely injured.
+The second challenge is that some models of 1911 do not come with a safety block for the firing pin.
+Although real cases hardly exist, this could unintentionally cause the pistol to go off.
+Lastly, manually cock the gun with your thumb before firing it.
 This is not okay when there is an emergency.